 To modify a restriction, the court must find that the modification is in the best interests of the child, and that there has been a change in circumstances since the restriction.

 If you have questions or concerns about a restriction of parental responsibilities, you should get in touch with a child custody attorney in Chicago about your case.
-Contact the Arami Law Office to learn more about how we can assist you.
+Contact Arami Law, Inc. to learn more about how we can assist you.

 To request a consultation, please fill out all fields, and we will follow up with you